emily-chan/Haskell-Blog/BNFC-Installation.md

 Please install [Haskell](Haskell-Installation.md) before proceeding to install BNFC.

-The [BNFC website](https://bnfc.digitalgrammars.com/) has installation information and a [tutorial](https://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) on calling BNFC and explains the different files that are created with examples.
+The [BNFC website](https://bnfc.digitalgrammars.com/) has installation information.
+There is also a [tutorial](https://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) on calling BNFC and explains the different files that are created with examples.

-## MacOS/Linux
+## macOS/Linux

 First, install [Homebrew](https://brew.sh/) in Terminal by running: